My name is Tomas Björkman and I am an applied philosopher and social entrepreneur.

 Some of my initiatives

-My initiatives are all important parts of my life, but of course they have their own autonomy and have to speak for themselves.
+My initiatives are all important parts of my life, but they have their own autonomy and have to speak for themselves.
 Please visit their websites.

 The Foundation's mission is to facilitate the co-creation of a more conscious society.
 We do this by providing arenas for inquisitive exploratory meetings and lifelong learning.
 The Foundation creates and also supports various initiatives, conferences, seminars, courses, and more with the goal of bringing together individuals, organizations and companies in exploring and learning meetings, often with a cross-border perspective.